billbuchanan/trust4futures/workshop_02/README.md

 * Integrated cryptocurrency: ETH.
 * Blocks produced every 10 seconds or so.
 * The size of the blocks typically varies up to around 250KB, and there are between 50 and 250 transactions.
+* With cryptocurrency, the smart contract creates a finite supply, and no more can be created.
+The creator of the contract will allocate the owner of all the coins.
+* With an NFT (Non-fungible Token), no NFTs are created initially.
+These are minted as required and require JSON data to be added.

 ## Hyperledger
 * The Hyperledger project is an open-source permissioned blockchain.